 Each of the four campuses has a well equipped library and computer labs with free email and internet access.

 The Students' Association has unions at all four campuses, with Paisley being the largest, offering a variety of entertainment and leisure opportunities.
-There are sports centres at Hamilton and Paisley with a range of facilities including gyms, sports halls, football and rugby pitches and jogging routes.
+There are a range of sports facilities including gyms, sports halls, football and rugby pitches and jogging routes.

-UWS is ranked 4th in the UK for education studies in the Complete University Guide Subject Tables 2018.
+UWS is ranked 2nd in the UK for education studies (Complete University Guide 2019).